 This section of the Great Divide Mountain Bike Route traverses the broad open spaces of southwest Montana, a part of the state that could easily be responsible for the nickname "Big Sky Country".
 It also incorporates the short, 72-mile section of the route claimed by Idaho, thirty miles of which are on a rail-trail conversion following the route of the old Oregon Short Line, which was responsible for delivering turn-of-the-century tourists to Yellowstone National Park.
 The trail then enters Wyoming, cutting between Yellowstone and Grand Teton national parks on the little-traveled Ashton-Flagg Road.
 The second half of this section takes you through the wild and spectacular Teton country, and winds its way down to historic South Pass City, where thousands of Oregon Trail travelers crossed the Continental Divide.

-To celebrate the 20th Anniversary of the Great Divide Mountain Bike Route, redesigned maps including bi-directional narratives will be available in May 2018.
-Current version maps may be purchased now for ½ price and in May we will email a code to purchase the new maps at ½ price through July 31, 2018
+To celebrate the 20th anniversary of the Great Divide Mountain Bike Route, redesigned maps including bi-directional narratives will be available in May 2018.
+Current version maps may be purchased now for ½ price and in May we will email a code to purchase the new maps at ½ price through July 31, 2018.
+Please note that the coupon for the new maps is good for a 1 to 1 match based on how many map sets/sections you bought of the current version.

 There are currently no reviews for this product, be the first!